MURP: Multi-Agent Ultra-Wideband Relative Pose Estimation with Constrained Communications in 3D Environments: Extensions to 3D Environments

 \bs \textbf{Observability of Pose:} Common in camera-robot registration, Horn's Method is a closed-form solution for finding the pose between two Cartesian coordinate systems from a set of corresponding point pairs \cite{horn_closed-form_1987}.
 Specifically, given exactly 3 planar points in two frames with known correspondences, Horn's Method fully specifies the 3D translation and orientation.
 Thus, by using trilateration to measure 3 points in a known configuration on our target, we can recover full pose.

 \bs \textbf{Dilution of Precision:} Most commonly associated with GPS, dilution of precision (DOP) is a trilateration sensitivity analysis for quantifying how 1D ranging errors propagate to 2D/3D point estimation error \cite{richard_b_langley_dilution_1999}.
-Specifically, given trilateration's nonlinear nature, even identically noisy 1D range measurements can produce wildly different 2D/3D positional uncertainties -- this is entirely determined by the given base station geometry (see Figure \ref{fig:dop}).
-In general we note that increasing the distance between base stations (i.e., the ``baseline''), or being closer to the base stations, reduces trilateration's sensitivity.
+Specifically, given trilateration's inherent nonlinearity, even identically noisy 1D range measurements can produce significantly different 2D/3D positional uncertainties -- this is entirely determined by the given base station and target geometry (Figure \ref{fig:dop}).
+In general we note that increasing the ``baseline" distance between base stations (i.e., the antenna separation on a single vehicle), or having a target closer to the base stations (i.e., decreasing distance between two vehicles), reduces trilateration's 2D/3D uncertainty.
+DOP also accounts for the improved accuracy seen by \cite{xianjia_cooperative_2021} for configurations with larger baselines.
+Thus, the accuracy of trilateration systems with vastly different baselines or operating ranges can be misleading.
 See \cite{zheng_uwb-vio_2022,zhang_range-aided_2023} for a detailed discussion of DOP as it pertains to 2D UWB localization.
-This also accounts for the improved accuracy seen by \cite{xianjia_cooperative_2021} for configurations with larger baselines.
-Thus, the accuracy of trilateration systems with vastly different baselines or operating ranges can be misleading.